-AMP entered into a joint development agreement with DG AMP Solar, LLC ("DG AMP Solar"), a wholly-owned subsidiary of NextEra Energy Resources ("NextEra"), for the development, construction and operation of up to 80 megawatts ("MW") or more of new solar electric generation facilities.
+AMP entered into a joint development agreement with DG AMP Solar, a wholly-owned subsidiary of NextEra Energy Resources, for the development, construction and operation of up to 80 MW or more of new solar electric generation facilities.
 The two organizations executed a solar power purchase agreement in March 2016.

 Through the DG AMP Solar subsidiary, NextEra will build, own and operate all solar sites and AMP will purchase output from the solar generation using a take and pay contract.

 The project is broken down into two tiers.
-Tier I sites passed local ordinances in 2015 to be a part of the program and are ready to break ground and begin operation in 2016.
-The six Tier I sites have estimated commercial operation dates before the end of 2016.
-Construction began on a 20 MW site located in Bowling Green, Ohio in late July 2016.
-Tier II sites include locations in Ohio, Virginia, Pennsylvania and Delaware.
+Tier I sites passed local ordinances last year to be a part of the program and are ready to break ground and be in operation in 2016.
+The 6 Tier I sites have estimated commercial operation dates before the end of 2016.
+Construction began on a 20 MW site located in Bowling Green, Ohio, July 18, 2016.

+Tier II sites including locations in Ohio, Virginia, Pennsylvania and Delaware.
 Additional sites will be constructed based on subscription.